-Changes to cervical cells do not usually cause any symptoms – this is why regular Pap tests are so important.
+Changes to cervical cells do not usually cause any symptoms – this is why regular Cervical Screening Tests are so important.

 If cervical cell changes develop into cervical cancer, the most common symptoms include: